 22. Albertine has no family, profession or prospects.
 She is soon installed in Marcel’s house.
 There she has a separate bedroom.
 He emphasises that she is nonetheless an ‘obedient’ person.
 (See above on Albertine as a ‘heavy slave’.)

-Take, as point of contrast: Anne Carson, as a poet, is permitted the relatively unalienated work of writing (her time is not controlled enough, or her work is not possessed, either by customers or an employer.)
-She is free to offer an ‘Albertine workout’ or a parable to differentiate metaphor and metonymy, and then to simply not deliver.
+Take, as point of contrast: Anne Carson, as a poet, is permitted the relatively unalienated work of writing (her time is not controlled enough, or her work is not possessed enough, either by consumer or employer.)
+She is free to offer an ‘Albertine workout,’ or a parable to differentiate metaphor and metonymy, and then to simply not deliver.
 But, by virtue of her not delivering, we

 To return then, to the servant class, we see a collective possession of work-time by our greater economic system.
 The entitled consumer of other people’s time demands their expectations are met, but to the extent that they are, the possibility for enrichment and sociality is stripped from (not only) their lives.
-Eruptions of violence like (elliot something’s..?) are institutionalized and preemptive in the form of wage labor.
 The obligation– to have sex, dispense coffee, fulfill expectations– is there, but in being an obligation, it is already, not free exchange, but a demeaned product of violence.
 The charming unexpectedness of the child at play gives way to obsequiousness and the need to please.
-“Give us what we are owed,” we say, and human lives are given socioeconomic justification to the extent that they satisfy demands or fulfill expectations.
-But, like Albertine, they are also rendered worthless to the extent that they do so.
+“Give us what we are owed,” we say, and human lives are given socioeconomic justification to the extent that they satisfy demands or fulfill expectations– but, like Albertine, they are also rendered worthless to the extent that they do so.